kubedb/docs/docs/guides/proxysql/monitoring/using-prometheus-operator.md

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Monitoring ProxySQL Using CoreOS Prometheus Operator
+# Monitoring ProxySQL Using Prometheus operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native ways to deploy and configure the Prometheus server.
-This tutorial will show you how to use the CoreOS Prometheus operator to monitor ProxySQL deployed with KubeDB.
+[Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native ways to deploy and configure the Prometheus server.
+This tutorial will show you how to use the Prometheus operator to monitor ProxySQL deployed with KubeDB.

 ## Before You Begin